claucia/claucia.github.io/content/cv/index.md

       description:
         - Studied HTML, CSS, SASS, and JavaScript on my own using online resources, and with the mentorship of a professional developer.
         - Obtained certifications from Microsoft (MTA 98-382 & MTA 98-383) to assert these skills.
-        - Learned the fundaments of the HTTP protocol, including client-server model, request methods and response status codes.
+        - Learned the fundaments of the HTTP protocol, including client-server model, request methods, and response status codes.
         - Practiced for obtaining experience, and published code on GitHub.
-    - title: Supervisor
+    - title: Catering Supervisor
       company: Primark (via Gather & Gather)
       location: Dublin, Ireland
       dates:
         start: September 2019
         end: March 2020
       description:
         - Supervised a team of 8+ people at the canteen, ensuring that the highest quality standards on the catering services were met with great customer service.
-        - Ensured that the health and safety standards were met and upheld by the team.
+Also ensured that the health and safety standards were met and upheld by the team.
         - Performed administrative tasks such as creating and managing team rosters, training new hires, evaluating performance of the team members, providing feedback, and managing inventory.
     - title: Barista
       company: Bank of Ireland (via Compass Group)